What Are Your Chances of Project Success? [From the Archives - First Published in 2003]

 Small Milestones

-• 80/20 rule observed (focus on the 20% of features that result in 80% of the benefit)?
+• Is the 80/20 rule observed (focus on the 20% of features that result in 80% of the benefit)?

-• Top-down design used?
+• Is top-down design used?

-• Time limits set?
+• Are time limits set?

-• Prototype tool used?
+• Is a prototype tool used?

-• Progress be measured?
+• Can progress be objectively measured?

 ___ total items with a “Yes” x 1.8 = ___.